drakkan/sftpgo/README.md

 For each account the following properties can be configured:

 - `username`
 - `password` used for password authentication.
 For users created using SFTPGo REST API if the password has no known hashing algo prefix it will be stored using argon2id.
 SFTPGo supports checking passwords stored with bcrypt, pbkdf2, md5crypt and sha512crypt too.
 For pbkdf2 the supported format is `$<algo>$<iterations>$<salt>$<hashed pwd base64 encoded>`, where algo is `pbkdf2-sha1` or `pbkdf2-sha256` or `pbkdf2-sha512`.
 For example the `pbkdf2-sha256` of the word `password` using 150000 iterations and `E86a9YMX3zC7` as salt must be stored as `$pbkdf2-sha256$150000$E86a9YMX3zC7$R5J62hsSq+pYw00hLLPKBbcGXmq7fj5+/M0IFoYtZbo=`.
 For bcrypt the format must be the one supported by golang's [crypto/bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) package, for example the password `secret` with cost `14` must be stored as `$2a$14$ajq8Q7fbtFRQvXpdCq7Jcuy.Rx1h/L4J60Otx.gyNLbAYctGMJ9tK`.
 For md5crypt and sha512crypt we support the format used in `/etc/shadow` with the `$1$` and `$6$` prefix, this is useful if you are migrating from Unix system user accounts.
+We support Apache md5crypt (`$apr1$` prefix) too.
 Using the REST API you can send a password hashed as bcrypt, pbkdf2, md5crypt or sha512crypt and it will be stored as is.
 - `public_keys` array of public keys.
 At least one public key or the password is mandatory.
 - `status` 1 means "active", 0 "inactive".
 An inactive account cannot login.
 - `expiration_date` expiration date as unix timestamp in milliseconds.
 An expired account cannot login.
 0 means no expiration.